-Gears 5 is the biggest Xbox-exclusive, and it’s free with your Game Pass subscription.
-Like the previous Gears of War games (which are also on Game Pass), Gears 5 is a fantastic third-person shooter with fun dialog and very muscular characters.
+Gears 5 is the biggest Xbox exclusive, and it’s free with your Game Pass subscription.
+Like the previous Gears of War games (which are also on Game Pass), Gears 5 is a fantastic third-person shooter with fun dialog and muscular characters.
 It’s the first Gears game to feature a female protagonist, and its open-world sections and RPG elements are a welcome addition to the Gears formula.

 If you’re a fan of shooters and great graphics, then Gears 5 is the game for you.
 You don’t need to play the first four games in the series to understand what’s going on, so feel free to jump in and enjoy yourself.

 The Witcher 3: Wild Hunt may be one of the most important games released in the 2010s.
-It’s a vast open-world title where every action has an impact on the story.
-With fantastic RPG elements, dialog, and combat, this is the kind of game that should appeal to fans of Fallout, Skyrim, GTA, and other massive games.
+It’s a vast open-world title where every action impacts the rest of the story.
+And with fantastic RPG elements, dialog, and combat, this is the kind of game that should appeal to fans of Fallout, Skyrim, GTA, and other massive iconic games.

 You don’t need to play the first two Witcher games to understand the story of Witcher 3.
-That said, you maight want to clear your calendar, because Witcher 3 is a very long game.
+That said, you might want to clear your calendar because Witcher 3 is a very long game.

 Looking for something more old-fashioned?
 The Metroidvania-styled Dead Cells is a beautiful throwback to old games, with tons of exploration, combat, and non-linear progression.
-Dead Cells takes place in an ever-changing castle full of secrets, and with no checkpoints, you’re always threatened by the possibility of permadeath.
+Dead Cells takes place in an ever-changing castle full of secrets, and with no checkpoints, the possibility of permadeath is always lurking nearby.

-Prepare yourself for Halo: Infinite with Halo: The Master Chief Collection, which contains all previous games in the series with online play!
-Game Pass also has the Halo Wars, and Halo: Spartan Assault games, which are strategy games that turn the typical Halo formula upside-down (or top-down).
-All of the Halo games are pretty fun, and they’re all available on Game Pass.
+Prepare yourself for Halo: Infinite (both the free-to-play multiplayer and paid campaign) with Halo: The Master Chief Collection, which contains all previous games in the series with online play!
+Game Pass also has the Halo Wars and Halo: Spartan Assault games, which are strategy games that turn the typical Halo formula upside-down (or top-down).
+Either way, the Halo games are pretty fun, and they’re all available on Game Pass.